 I have met teachers who seem very skeptical at the idea of homeschooling.
-I guess I can’t blame them when I’ve seen examples of bad homeschooling, but I think it’s usually a good thing.
+I guess I can’t blame them when I’ve seen examples of bad homeschooling, but I think bad homeschooling is rare (though the media likes to focus on it).
 This is because the parent is paying attention to his or her child’s needs.
 A child is in the best place when she is with people who support, love and want what is best for her.
-Sure, parents can make mistakes, but I think public school makes a lot of mistakes too.
+Sure, parents can make mistakes, but I think public schools make a lot of mistakes too.

 Why are homeschooling students like this?
 First, I think it’s because working hard is so much easier when you also have plenty of downtime.
 My kids don’t have to go to school all day and then come home and labor over homework.
 They get all their lessons done in about two hours, and then they get to work hard on the things that they care about.
 And second, there is nobody around here telling them that what they love is not cool.
 Young people who have to spend all day/everyday together tend to aspire to the lowest common denominator, and those who don’t are usually made fun of.
 At least, it was this way when I was in school.
 Has it really changed that much?
 I know there are schools where this doesn’t happen, and surely there are other exceptions, but I don’t think that the “herd mentality” is always a positive thing for our young people.